mumtazmaqsood/CSSExamples/README.md

             #“Fixed positioning” has a lot in common with absolute positioning: it’s very manual, the element is removed from the normal flow of the page, and the coordinate system is relative to the entire browser window.
 The key difference is that fixed elements don’t scroll with the rest of the page.

+# Responsive Design
+                   #“Responsive design” refers to the idea that your website should display equally well in everything from widescreen monitors to mobile phones.
+It’s an approach to web design and development that eliminates the distinction between the mobile-friendly version of your website and its desktop counterpart.
+With responsive design, they’re the same thing.

+                    #Responsive design is accomplished through CSS “media queries”.
+Think of media queries as a way to conditionally apply CSS rules.
+They tell the browser that it should ignore or apply certain rules depending on the user’s device.